Inn at Diamond Cove Portland Maine: From Baracks To Boutique Hideaway

 Private Home Diamond Cove ME

-The Batemans first restored the officer’s homes and ancillary buildings (like the Bakery), selling them off one by one as private homes.
+The Batemans first restored the officer’s quarters and ancillary buildings (like the Bakery), selling them off one by one as private homes.

 Private Patios Inn at Diamond Cove ME